BAmercury/AeroEngrX/README.md

 # AeroEngrX

-AE1110X (Intro to Aeronautical Engineering) programs and scripts
+Flight Mechanics related tutorials and code for AE1110X (Intro to Aeronautical Engineering)